Business formation

 The first small business legal requirement is deciding what type of business entity you should be.
 There are four different types of business structures you can choose from, listed below:

 • Sole Proprietorship – This is the simplest type of business structure.
 As a sole proprietor, you report your business income and expenses on your personal tax return.
 You also have unlimited liability for all debts and legal actions against your business.
 This means that if someone sues or otherwise gets involved in your business, they can go after your personal assets to pay off any debts or judgments incurred by your company.
-Although sole proprietorships are easy to set up, they’re not recommended for most businesses because of the unlimited liability involved.

-• Partnership – Partnerships are also relatively easy to form and this type of business structure has been around for centuries.
+• Partnership– Partnerships are also relatively easy to form and this type of business structure has been around for centuries.
 As with sole proprietorships, partnerships do not require filing with any government agency.
 However, there are some complex tax rules involved in partnerships so it’s best to consult an accountant if you’re considering this type of structure.

 Business owners need to consider several factors when choosing the type of legal structure for their companies.